 Below you, lakes and islands become crystal clear.
 Surrounding rocks take shape from this perfect vantage point.
 This is the ideal spot to sit down and eat lunch while soaking in the view.

-Photography Tips for Old Man of Storr
+Photography Tips for the Old Man of Storr

 The changing light and weather create photography opportunities you won’t find anywhere else.
 I’ve shot this location multiple times, and every visit delivers different conditions.